Secondary brain tumours

 Side effects of radiotherapy to the head include hair loss, skin reactions, tiredness and feeling drowsy.
 Your hair will usually grow back after treatment and the other side effects should gradually improve.

-In some cases, surgery may be used if the scans show that there is only one secondary tumour in the brain and the person is (apart from symptoms caused by the pressure from the tumour) generally well enough.
+In some cases, surgery may be used if the scans show that there is only one secondary tumour in the brain and the person is generally well enough, apart from symptoms caused by the pressure from the tumour.

 Some people with only one or two secondary tumours may have stereotactic radiosurgery.
-This is a new technique that delivers a very accurate high dose of radiation to the tumour and causes less damage to surrounding tissue.
+This is a radiotherapy technique that delivers a very accurate high dose of radiation targeted to the tumour which causes less damage to surrounding tissue.
 One to three sessions of radiotherapy may be needed.
 This treatment may also be used for a secondary tumour that persists after previous radiotherapy to the whole brain.

 Stereotactic radiosurgery is available only in specialist hospitals and is only suitable for some people.
 You can discuss with your clinical oncologist whether it is appropriate for you.